laceyaguigam/Password-Generator/README.md

 * password must be either displayed in an alert or written to the page

+## Installation

+Clone the source code for the password generator from the password generator repository and save to desired location.
+Then open password generator folder in vs code and open the index.html file in desired browser.
+## Usage

+Open password generator folder in vs code and open the index.html file in desired browser.
+Once the index.html file is opened user will then answer the prompts followed by the generate password button.
+After the button is clicked, a generated password based on the previously selected criteria will appear.

 ## Built With
 * HTML
 * CSS